TEP BAR

 • Phaya Thai

-There's a version of Isan food that gets refined until the point vanishes.
+There is a version of Isan food that gets refined until the point vanishes.
 MUAN Bangkok is emphatically not that.
-The kitchen is committed to the real thing – fermented fish sauce with actual funk, larb with heat and herbs in the right proportions, green papaya salad that does what it's supposed to do.
-The room, on the third floor near Saphan Khwai, has been set up to look like a Bangkok side street after dark: zinc-panel walls, overhead cables, a food cart positioned just so.
-When the live band kicks in, the energy shifts up a gear.
+The kitchen commits to the real thing: fermented fish sauce with actual funk, larb with heat and herbs in the right proportions, and green papaya salad that does exactly what it should.
+The room, on the third floor near Saphan Khwai, is staged like a Bangkok side street after dark, with zinc-panel walls, overhead cables and a food cart positioned just so.
+When the live band kicks in, the energy moves up a gear.
 Later, the DJs take over and keep it going.

 MUAN Bangkok 3rd Fl., Phahon Yothin-Ari (next to Vimut Hospital), Phaya Thai.
 Open Tue–Sun from 7pm.